Columbia College COVID-19 Policy (Updated August 31, 2023)

 ACADEMIC INFORMATION FOR STUDENTS

 Students should communicate with their professors and formulate a plan to complete their coursework during their time of isolation to remain successful in your class.
-If you are experiencing extreme COVID-19 symptoms and are having challenges with completing your coursework, contact Star Jamison, Director of Student Success, at firstname.lastname@example.org.
+If you are experiencing extreme COVID-19 symptoms and are having challenges with completing your coursework, contact the Office of Career and Student Success Services, at CSS@columbiasc.edu.

 HEALTH & SAFETY PRACTICES